nabilsiddiqui/Log-Analyzer/README.md

 ## Python Notebook for opening file.
 The python notebook that have the code to open the file is also attached with the name **Reading Log File**.

+# Week III Deliverables.
+## Python Notebooks
+In this week we are supposed to deliver the final jupyter notebooks that have running code.
+The code should produce the report files.

+## Reports Generated.
+Along with Python notebooks we are supposed to deliver the reoprts generated from your code.

+## Notebook in HTML format.
+The notebook exported in HTML should also be uploaded.

+Note: The notebooks is well commented and self Explanatory.